the1lab/1lab/src/Data/Image.lagda.md

-We understand this construction as generalising the [first isomorphism theorem] from the setting of algebraic structures^[A class which includes $\sets$, as models of the trivial theory] to the setting of general types.
+We understand this construction as generalising the [first isomorphism theorem] from the setting of algebraic structures^[A class which includes $\Sets$, as models of the trivial theory] to the setting of general types.
 Recall that the first isomorphism theorem says you can compute $\im f$ as the quotient $A/\ker f$.[^ker]